Apple Cup canceled as Washington State’s COVID-19 issues persist

 The Apple Cup is canceled.

-Three days after Washington State announced it could not meet the 53-player scholarship threshold to participate in Saturday’s game at Stanford, next Friday’s rivalry game against Washington has also been called off.
+Two days after Washington State announced it could not meet the 53-player scholarship threshold to participate in Saturday’s game at Stanford, next Friday’s rivalry game against Washington has also been called off.

 “This decision was made under the Pac-12’s football policy due to Washington State not having the minimum number of scholarship players available for the game as a result of a number of positive football student-athlete COVID-19 cases and resulting isolation of additional football student-athletes under contact tracing protocols,” a Pac-12 statement read.
 “Under Conference policy, the game will be declared a no contest.”

 It’s possible the game could be made up on Dec.
-19, but that would require Washington to not be playing in the Pac-12 Championship game the day before.
+19, but that would require Washington not to potentially play in the Pac-12 Championship game the day before.
 The sides could also meet if further cancellations create a simultaneous opening in their schedules.

 “This is so disappointing for our players, coaches and staff, as well as Husky Nation as we were all looking forward to the Boeing Apple Cup this week,” UW athletics director Jen Cohen said in a statement.
 “This is one of the best rivalries in college sports and every year we circle this game at the start of the season.
 We will work with (the) Pac-12 to prioritize this game and look into any opportunities to play it should there be an open date for both schools down the road.